JuneStepp/OneLauncher/README.md

 # Development Install

 The following items are required to run OneLauncher from source.
+It is recomended to use a virtual enviroment for development and building like venv, conda, or virtualenv.

 -   Python (3.2+)
 -   qtpy (Can be installed with pip)